 According to Padro (2015), Kripke uses the following example to illustrate the problem of adoption:

-Let’s try to think of someone—and let’s forget any questions about whether he can really understand the concept of “all” and so on—who somehow just doesn’t see that from a universal statement each instance follows.
+Let’s try to think of someone—and let’s forget any questions about whether he can really understand the concept of ‘all’ and so on—who somehow just doesn’t see that from a universal statement each instance follows.
 But he is quite willing to accept my authority on these issues—at least, to try out or adopt or use provisionally any hypotheses that I give him.
 So I say to him, “Consider the hypothesis that from each universal statement, each instance follows.”
 Now, previously to being told this, he believed it when I said that all ravens are black because I told him that too.
 But he was unable to infer that this raven, which is locked in a dark room, and he can’t see it, is therefore black.
 And in fact, he doesn’t see that that follows, or he doesn’t see that that is actually true.
 So I say to him, “Oh, you don’t see that?
 Well, let me tell you, from every universal statement each instance follows.”
 He will say, “Okay, yes.
 I believe you.”
 Now I say to him, “‘All ravens are black’ is a universal statement, and ‘This raven is black’ is an instance.
 Yes?”
 “Yes,” he agrees.
 So I say, “Since all universal statements imply their instances, this particular universal statement, that all ravens are black, implies this particular instance.”
 He responds: “Well, Hmm, I’m not entirely sure.
 I don’t really think that I’ve got to accept that.”
-(Padro 2015, fn.49)
+(Padro 2015, fn.
+49)

 1.1 Quine against Conventionalism

 Lewis Carroll’s (1895) similar dialogue between a tortoise and Achilles has famously been used by Quine (1936) in order to show that the logical positivists’ conventionalism about logic is in trouble.4 Conventionalism about logic (of the kind that Quine considers) explains why logic should have a special status: Logical principles are knowable a priori and necessarily true.
-According to conventionalism, we decide to maintain the statements of logic “independently of our observations of the world” and thus assign them a truth-value by convention.
+According to conventionalism, we decide to maintain the statements of logic ‘independently of our observations of the world’ and thus assign them a truth-value by convention.
 This accounts for their epistemic and modal status.

 Although Quine expresses considerable sympathy for the view (granting that it is “perhaps neither empty nor uninteresting nor false”), he nevertheless sees it facing a difficulty that he summarizes as follows:

 Each of these conventions [Quine refers here to the schematic axioms of propositional logic] is general, announcing the truth of every one of an infinity of statements conforming to a certain description; derivation of the truth of any specific statement from the general convention thus requires a logical inference, and this involves us in an infinite regress.
-(1936, 103)
+(Quine 1936, 103)

 In Carroll’s dialogue, the tortoise challenges Achilles to get it to infer in accordance with Modus Ponens.
 Achilles fails to achieve this even though the tortoise is ready to accept an explicit statement of Modus Ponens as a true principle.
 For Quine, the upshot of that dialogue is that logic can’t be based on convention alone, since it seems that we need to have the ability to apply the supposed conventions and derive consequences from them in order to follow them.
-But then logic must be prior to such conventions (rather than the other way around): “In a word, the difficulty is that if logic is to proceed mediately from conventions, logic is needed for inferring logic from the conventions” (1936, 104).
+But then logic must be prior to such conventions (rather than the other way around): “In a word, the difficulty is that if logic is to proceed mediately from conventions, logic is needed for inferring logic from the conventions” (Quine 1936, 104).

 Quine does see a way for the conventionalist to address this difficulty.
-What if we can adopt a convention “through behaviour” (1936, 105) instead of adopting it via explicitly announcing it first?
+What if we can adopt a convention ‘through behaviour’ (1936, 105) instead of adopting it via explicitly announcing it first?
 Perhaps the explicit formulation of these conventions can come later, once we have language and logic and all that at our disposal.
-For Quine this is a live option, but not one that he is still willing to describe as logic being based on “convention.”
-From Quine’s behaviorist point of view, behavior that follows a conventional rule is indistinguishable from behavior that displays firmly held beliefs.5 Since the label “convention” is then without explanatory power, we can drop it from our account of logic.6
+For Quine this is a live option, but not one that he is still willing to describe as logic being based on ‘convention.’
+From Quine’s behaviorist point of view, behavior that follows a conventional rule is indistinguishable from behavior that displays firmly held beliefs.5 Since the label ‘convention’ is then without explanatory power, we can drop it from our account of logic.6

 1.2 Kripke against Quine

 As Padro (2015) explains, Kripke now turns the regress7 argument against Quine himself.
 Quine had famously suggested in “Two dogmas of empiricism” (1951) that not even logic is immune to revision.
 Empirico-pragmatic considerations may lead us to the adoption of a new logic.
 A view that is, of course, quite compatible with the idea that logic is nothing but firmly held belief in the first place.
-Perhaps—so Quine’s own example—we may decide to adopt a logic that drops the principle of excluded middle because it may help to simplify quantum mechanics (1951).
+Perhaps—so Quine’s own example—we may decide to adopt a logic that drops the principle of excluded middle because it may help to simplify quantum mechanics (Quine 1951).
 However, Kripke seems to believe that Quine’s picture, viz. that we can treat principles of logic just like any other empirical hypothesis, is prone to the exact same objection that Quine mounted against conventionalism.
 Padro cites Kripke as follows:

 […] the Carnapian tradition about logic maintained that one can adopt any kind of laws for the logical connectives that one pleases.
 This is a principle of tolerance, only some kind of scientific utility should make you prefer one to the other, but one is completely free to choose.
 Of course, a choice of a different logic is a choice of a different language form.